Mini

 Header

-- X / Y axis dropdowns - These are the most important dropdowns in the entire plugin.
-Each dropdown contains analyzed parameters of each sample and lets you organize your samples in the XY space.
-Unlike most sample browsers using t-SNE / sound similarity clustering, parameter mapping lets you differentiate between your samples with extreme precision, for instance; brightness on the X axis means that the sounds towards the left side will have an emphasis on low frequencies and the samples towards the right side would be perceptually brighter.
+- X / Y axis dropdowns - Each dropdown contains analyzed parameters of each sample and lets you organize your samples in the XY space.
+For instance: brightness on the X axis means that the sounds towards the left side will have an emphasis on low frequencies and the samples towards the right side would be perceptually brighter.
 If both X and Y axes are set to the same parameter, samples will be organized into a straight line.
 By combining this with the MIDI line function, you can map samples onto your keyboard organized by brightness, complexity, loudness and more.

-- Color dropdown - Choose what color represents what parameter.
-E.G: Length as color means sounds marked blue would be short and sounds marked red would be 30s long and more.
+- Color dropdown - Choose the parameter colors represent.
+E.g: Length as color means sounds marked blue would be short and sounds marked red would be 30s+ long.

 - Sample count - Number of loaded samples.